-What games are going to be in the Steam Sales?
+What games will be in the Steam Winter Sale 2018?

 First off, you shouldn't expect brand-new games to get the really steep discounts that have become synonymous with the Steam sales.
 You may see a 5%, or even 10% discount on games that have been recent big hits, but if they're still new enough to be spinning money without needing a price cut, don't expect that to change now that the sale is here.

 But, with the exception of the newer titles, pretty much the entire store receives a 25% discount, if not higher, with a select few seeing a massive 90% off the list price.
 While the store now highlights what Valve considers the best deals, it's worth noting that flash and community sales are no longer in the mix, so feel free to pick a title on sale when you like – its discounted price will stand for the duration of the sale.